jindalujjwal0720/something/README.md

 - **Multi-Factor Authentication**: Keep your users safe with MFA, including authenticator apps, OTPs, and backup codes.
 - **Password Management**: Password resets and changes made easy and secure.
 - **Anomalous Login Detection**: Automatically spot suspicious activity before it becomes problematic.
+- **Email Notifications**: Keep your users informed with email notifications for account changes.

 ### **Event-Driven Architecture**

 Embrace the future with a design that scales effortlessly.

-- **Node.js Event Emitter**: Employ the Pub/Sub pattern for dynamic event handling—let your app react to the world!
+- **Using Mitt**: Employ the Pub/Sub pattern for dynamic event handling—let your app react to the world!

 ### **Modular Repositories**

 Clean, maintainable code is the dream.

+- **Server-Side Rendering(SSR)**: Improve SEO and user experience with SSR for your frontend.
 - **Bulletproof Structure**: Organize your code into modular repositories, making it easy to manage and expand.
+- **Shared Codebase**: Share code between the frontend and backend, ensuring consistency and reducing duplication.

 ### **Vite & Node.js**